One Ingredient Your Customer Retention Strategy Is Missing: Logistics Transparency

 With transparency over your logistics setup performance and when deliveries arrive, you’ll be able to answer customer inquiries more effectively, delight your customers and keep them coming back to you.

 When the vast majority of your customers expect proactive updates on delivery status and check it multiple times a day, an understanding of your delivery performance allows you to give more accurate deadlines to your customers and manage their expectations better.
+It is also essential to provide your customers the best delivery tracking experience with free parcel tracking service.

 In peak shopping seasons where customers are pressed for time and expect delivery forecasts to be accurate, offering such transparency (and sticking to these deadlines) can determine if your customers stay with you after the initial sale.